‘Who will rebuild the country?’ Educated Afghans’ stay-or-go struggle.

 “Best and brightest” gone

 The Taliban’s victory has crushed the dreams of a generation of Afghans who had hoped to help end 40 years of war and usher their blighted nation into the modern era, but now face a deeply uncertain future.
-Their departure would make governing the country more difficult, as hard-earned technical expertise and know-how evaporates.
+Their departure would make governing the country more difficult, as hard-earned technical expertise and know-how evaporate.

 The resulting heartbreak is obvious in Albania, where several hundred of the 122,000-plus Afghans evacuated by the United States have been welcomed before beginning new lives in America.